 Tuesdays to Fridays

 We aim to provide paid, qualified facilitators, as well as encouraging mentors from the community (both volunteer and grant-funded) to run activities, workshops and/or sports.
-At least one Alithia Co-Educator will be rostered on at all times (in three hour blocks).
+At least one Alithia facilitator will be rostered on at all times (in three hour blocks).
 Please contact us for our child protection policies.
-All mentors must have WWCC.
+All mentors are required to hold a WWCC.

 grounding, switching on, and PlanninG